The Times of Israel: History

-In February 2014, two years after its launch, The Times of Israel claimed a readership of 2 million.
-In 2017, readership increased to 3.5 million.
-By 2021, the paper had on average over 9 million unique users each month and over 35 million monthly page views.
-It also maintains a blog platform, on which some 9,000 bloggers post.

-In November 2023, the site saw web visits increase 604% year-on-year to 64.2 million and entered the Press Gazette's top-50 ranking for the first time in 42nd place, according to digital intelligence platform, Similarweb.
-The increase is likely linked to the increase in demand for news about the Middle East following the outbreak of the Israel-Hamas war on 7 October 2023.

 Since 2016, The Times of Israel has hosted the websites of Jewish newspapers in several countries, known as "local partners".
 In March 2016, it began hosting New York's The Jewish Week.
 It also hosts Britain's Jewish News, the New Jersey Jewish Standard, The Atlanta Jewish Times, and Pittsburgh Jewish Chronicle.
-In October 2019, The Australian Jewish News became the seventh local partner.

 On 2 November 2017, hackers in Turkey took down the website of The Times of Israel for three hours, replacing the homepage with anti-Israel propaganda.
 Responding to the attack, Horovitz said: "We constantly work to improve security on the site, which is subjected to relentless attacks by hackers.
-How unfortunate, and how badly it reflects on them that the hackers seek to prevent people from reading responsible, independent journalism on Israel, the Middle East and the Jewish world."
+How unfortunate, and how badly it reflects on them that the hackers seek to prevent people from reading responsible, independent journalism on Israel, the Middle East and the Jewish world".

+In February 2019, The Times of Israel launched a website for its Hebrew language edition, Zman Yisrael.
+Birnit Goren was appointed editor-in-chief of Zman Yisrael, whose editorial team is based in Tel Aviv.
+In October 2019, The Australian Jewish News became the seventh local partner of The Times of Israel.

 In 2020, Reuters reported that The Times of Israel, along with The Jerusalem Post, Algemeiner, and Arutz Sheva, published op-eds sent to them by someone using a falsified identity.
 The op-eds were removed as soon as the problem was discovered.
 Opinion editor Miriam Herschlag said that she regretted the scam because it distorted the public discourse and might lead to "barriers that prevent new voices from being heard".

-Editorial orientation
+Editorial position

-Most sources describe The Times of Israel as "centrist".
+The Times of Israel is considered to be "centrist" by various sources.
+The Jewish Independent described The Times of Israel as centrist but critical of Benjamin Netanyahu.
+Courrier International described the Zman Yisrael, sister website of The Times of Israel in Hebrew, as centrist.

 According to editor David Horovitz, The Times of Israel is intended to be independent, without any political leanings.
-Horovitz said in 2012: "We are independent; we're not attached or affiliated with any political party."
+Horovitz said in 2012: "We are independent; we're not attached or affiliated with any political party".